deestbie/console-docs/docs/venom/features.md

 **Video Production** - Represents a holding area where videos that have not completed the standard workflow are stored.

 **Social Sharing** - Allows you to enable social sharing of videos.
-Available social sharing networks is limited to those supported by the website a video is published on.
+Available social sharing networks is limited to those supported by the website or device a video is published on.

 **Monitoring and Analytics** - Allows you to gather various categories of usage reporting statistics for videos.
 Based on results, you can then fine tune the outreach of your video for optimum visibility.